-3 die when car hits 9 people in San Diego; driver in custody
+3 Die When Car Hits 9 People in San Diego; Driver in Custody

 “He was cooperative, (and) did not try to run away,” the chief said, correcting earlier reports from police that he had tried to flee.

-Ambulances, five fire engines, a helicopter and more than 60 first-responders responded to the scene near San Diego City College.
+Multiple ambulances, five fire engines, a helicopter and more than 60 first-responders rushed to the scene near San Diego City College.

-“Our crews found, obviously, a tragic incident under the bridge,” said San Diego Fire Department Chief Colin Stowell.
+“Our crews found, obviously, a tragic incident under the bridge,” San Diego Fire Department Chief Colin Stowell said.